 Deferred Income Taxes.
 We use the balance sheet method of accounting for income taxes as prescribed by GAAP.
 Under this method, DTAs and deferred tax liabilities, or DTLs, are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 If current available information raises doubt as to the realization of the DTAs a valuation allowance is established.
 DTAs and DTLs are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 Accounting for deferred income taxes is a critical accounting estimate because we exercise significant judgment in evaluating the amount and timing of recognition of the resulting tax assets and liabilities.
 Management's determination of the realization of DTAs is based upon management's judgment of various future events and uncertainties, including the timing and amount of future income, reversing temporary differences which may offset, and the implementation of various tax plans to maximize realization of the DTAs.
 These judgments and estimates are inherently subjective and reviewed on a continual basis as regulatory and business factors change.
 Any reduction in estimated future taxable income may require us to record a valuation allowance against our DTAs.
-A DTA valuation allowance would result in additional income tax expense in such period, which would negatively affect earnings.
-Conversely, the reversal of a valuation allowance previously recorded against a DTA would result in lower tax expense.
+A DTA valuation allowance would result in lower tax expense.

 Recently Issued Accounting Pronouncements.
 We have evaluated new accounting pronouncements that have recently been issued and have determined that certain of these new accounting pronouncements should be described in this section because, upon their adoption, there could be a significant impact to our operations, financial condition or liquidity in future periods.
 In the fourth quarter of 2022, the Company adopted new accounting guidance on current expected credit losses, or CECL with retroactive application as of January 1, 2022, the beginning of the adoption period.
-Please refer to Note 1 of our audited consolidated financial statements in this Form-10K for a detailed discussion of CECL and other recently issued accounting pronouncements that have been adopted by us that will require enhanced disclosures in our financial statements in future periods.
+Please refer to Note 1 of our audited consolidated financial statements in this Form 10-K for a detailed discussion of CECL and other recently issued accounting pronouncements that have been adopted by us that will require enhanced disclosures in our financial statements in future periods.